Introduction

 Dr. Peter Attia and Dr. Richard Isaacson consider exercise the most effective way to protect against cognitive decline.[1][2][3]

-See Appendix > Exercise Detail for additional information.
+See Appendix > Exercise Details for additional information.

 Sources: